mossmatters/KewHybSeqWorkshop/Alignment.md

 `FastTree -h`

+The alignments you have been working with so far have already been cleaned up, so we will compare them to sequences that have not yet been cleaned:

+`mkdir fasttree_badseqs`
+`parallel parallel "FastTree -gtr ~/phylogenomics_examples/bad_alignments/{}.badalignment.fasta > fasttree/{}.fasttree.tre" :::: genenames.txt`

-To run FastTree in parallel on the nucleotide sequences:
+To run FastTree in parallel on the cleaned nucleotide sequences:

 `mkdir fasttree`
 `parallel "FastTree -gtr trimmed/{}.trimmed.FNA > fasttree/{}.fasttree.tre" :::: genenames.txt`